julelang/manual/src/std/encoding-json.md

 Decode as JSON array.
 For the `[]byte` type, decodes strings as a base64-encoded string if the input is string, otherwise decodes as JSON array.

 **Maps:**\
 Decode as JSON object.
 Map's key type only can be: signed integer, unsigned integer and string.
-Other types will cause exceptional with `JSONDecodeError.UnsupportedType`.
+Other types will cause exceptional with `DecodeError.UnsupportedType`.

 **Smart Pointers:**\
 If smart pointer is nil, will be allocated by the algorithm for decoding.
 Otherwise, will decode into dereferenced value.